-Air bags are most dangerous to:
+Air bags can be dangerous to:

-- A child riding in a rear-facing car seat in the front seat. - Any child under the age of 13 in the front seat. - An adult not wearing a seat belt. - A driver sitting very close to the steering wheel. - A passenger sitting very close to the dashboard.
+- A child riding in a rear-facing car seat in the front seat. - A child younger than 13 sitting in the front seat. - An adult not wearing a seat belt. - A driver sitting very close to the steering wheel. - A passenger sitting very close to the dashboard.